ajvincent/ts-morph-structures/stage_2_integration/README.md

 There are nuances to both node trees and structure trees which make this a specialized task.
 There is a fair bit of trial-and-error in developing this.
 The module tracks debugging information (structure hashes, parent hashes of structure and node, node-to-hash maps, etc.), for the occasions when it fails.

+Failures here are fatal exceptions.
+The structure-to-node map code _must_ work flawlessly.
+(Which is a high bar, I know.)
+Unlike the type structures, these structures directly reflect the ts-morph nodes they come from - and in theory, we can pass any of them back to ts-morph.
+Any failures in building the Map destabilize the rest of the code.

+For this reason, we have to assert that for every `Structure`, we can refer back to a `Node` where it came from.
+It's an internal assertion, but absolutely critical.

 ### Finding the type nodes for a given node

 Next we need to [find where the type nodes are](./source/bootstrap/buildTypesForStructures.ts) for each structure we care about.
 This takes a `Map<Structures, Node>`, and a special type node converter (which I describe in the next section) and for each structure-node pair, runs the following algorithm: